clubeigt/clubeigt.github.io/_softwares/crb-overviewer.md

 - load a signal hitting **Load** button
 - hit **Process** button of the desired box to get the corresponding metric

+## Acknowledgements
+Many thanks to Lorenzo Ortega, Jordi Vilà-Valls and Eric Chaumette for their thoughts and precious remarks on this work.

 ## References
 [1] Daniel Medina, Lorenzo Ortega, Jordi Vilà-Valls, Pau Closas, François Vincent, Eric Chaumette, &quot;Compact CRB for delay, Doppler, phase estimation -- application to GNSS SPP and performance characterisation,&quot; in: <i>IET</i>, vol. 14, no. 10, pp. 1537--1549, <b>2020</b>.
 DOI: [10.1049/iet-rsn.2020.0168](https://doi.org/10.1049/iet-rsn.2020.0168)